-I never know anything else other than music.
-I got accepted into Sofia Music School to play the violin when I was six, but I hated it.
+I’ve never known anything else other than music.
+I was accepted into Sofia Music School to play the violin when I was six, but I hated it.
 So I stopped and switched to classical percussion.
 I obtained my pedagogy degree from Sofia University Klimenr Ohridsky.
 I used to play for one of the biggest TV shows in Bulgaria.
 Then I quit, because I wanted to travel and to do something different.

 I moved to London in 2008.
 Being a percussionist, living in London is brilliant.
 I’ve met so many different musicians from all over the world and I’ve learned so much about percussion.
-I also started teaching at MMF (Merton Music Foundation) Morley College, BYMT (Bromley Youth Music Trust) as well as my own Lil Percussion Academy, and I even published a book!
+I also started teaching at MMF (Merton Music Foundation) Morley College, BYMT (Bromley Youth Music Trust) as well as my own Lil Percussion Academy.
+I even published a book!
 I love the energy that just goes on all the time.
 Especially with the kids, you pass the energy onto them on the stage, and then it’s coming back to you.
 It is magic!

 Life is not easy for everyone, but the life of a musician is more fun and colourful.
 I think every musician lives in their own bubble.
 Sometimes you have to get out of the bubble to deal with the real world, but then you go back and function happily inside.